-2.a.
-Create opportunities for citizen participation throughout all stages of planning, ordinance development, and policy implementation.

-2.b.
-Maintain a development review process whereby all interested parties are afforded an opportunity to influence the outcome.
+- 2.a.
+Create opportunities for citizen participation throughout all stages of planning, ordinance development, and policy implementation. - 2.b.
+Maintain a development review process whereby all interested parties are afforded an opportunity to participate in the review and provide comments, ideas and opinions for consideration by the Town Plan Commission and Town Board and an opportunity to influence the outcome.